Getting Started Guide

 - Hide unused course navigation items

 Evaluate your Course Navigation Menu items and remove/hide items that are not in use or are accessed in other areas.
 We highly recommend hiding Files and Pages from students.
 Not only will this help keep the students' course navigation streamlined, it will ensure students view files/pages in the proper context and desired order.

-- If needed: Import content into actuall Fall 2022 course container
+- If needed: Import content into your official course container

 If you were working in a development course, before moving on to step 9 you must manually import the content into your actual course container.
-If you were working in your actual Fall 2022 course, you can skip this step.
+If you were already working in your official course, you can skip this step.

 - View course as a student

 Before you publish, use Student View to test the visibility of your course materials.
 In student view you can take quizzes, view grades, and access links.
 Be sure all resources in the course have been published (if an item appears in ‘gray’ it is not visible to students and needs to be published).